ynput/ayon-documentation/website/docs/addon_houdini_artist_loader_hdas.md

 ![](assets/houdini/artist/hda_load_shot_parameters.png)

 #### Parameters
-It share the same parameters as generic loader and also add few more parameters.
+It shares the same parameters with generic loader and also adds few more parameters.

 - **Reload Files**
 - **Mute Layer**